Hal W. Smith: Early Major League career

 Smith was signed as an amateur free agent by the New York Yankees in 1949, but he never played for the Yankees.
-He was included in an enormous 17-player trade (being one of the largest in Major League annals) to the Baltimore Orioles after the 1954 season and made his big-league debut with the Orioles as their starting catcher on Opening Day 1955, going hitless in three at bats against Bob Porterfield of the Washington Senators.
-Just a week into his first season, the Associated Press was calling him one of the eight best rookies thus far in 1955, observing that he had four hits in his first 10 at bats.
+He was included in an enormous 17-player trade (one of the largest in Major League annals) to the Baltimore Orioles after the 1954 season and made his big-league debut with the Orioles as their starting catcher on Opening Day 1955, going hitless in three at bats against Bob Porterfield of the Washington Senators.
+Just a week into his first season, the Associated Press was calling him one of the eight best rookies of 1955, observing that he had four hits in his first 10 at bats.

-During his rookie season, Smith appeared in a career-high 135 games, 113 as a starting catcher, but in 1956, he lost his regular job to Gus Triandos (who had also been traded by the Yankees to the Orioles in that 17-player deal).
+During his rookie season, Smith appeared in a career-high 135 games, 113 as a starting catcher, but in 1956, he lost his regular job to Gus Triandos, who had also been traded by the Yankees to the Orioles in that 17-player deal.

 Smith was swapped to the Kansas City Athletics for fellow backstop Joe Ginsberg in August 1956; he would play in Kansas City through 1959 as a catcher and third baseman, batting over .300 in 1957.
-Inter-league trading without waivers was inaugurated after the 1959 season, and on December 9, Smith was dealt to the Pirates for relief pitcher Dick Hall and two other players.
+Inter-league trading without waivers was inaugurated after the 1959 season, and on December 9, Smith was dealt to the Pirates for pitcher Dick Hall and two other players.